Australian education institutions continue to progress and be regarded as some of the best in the world.

-The Education industry has undergone significant review and reform over the past eight years and is an increasingly competitive market.
+The Education industry has undergone significant review and reform over recent years and is an increasingly competitive market.

-Impacts such as demand-driven funding, intensified regulatory scrutiny, navigating intellectual property risk and rapid technological advances continues to provide both challenges and opportunities for education and research delivery.
+Demand-driven funding, intensified regulatory scrutiny, intellectual property risk and rapid technological advances continue to provide both challenges and opportunities for education and research delivery.

 How can we help you?